In this article

 Length of time

-“There’s a significant difference between caring for a sibling for a brief period of time 15-45 minutes or for longer periods of time,” Zeltser says.
+“There’s a significant difference between caring for a sibling for a brief period of time like 15-45 minutes or for longer periods of time,” Zeltser says.

 When caring for a sibling for a brief period of time, the role is often more of a supervisor than a caregiver, she explains.
 Often the sibling will likely only need to oversee tasks, rather than carry them out.
 For example, a parent may prepare a meal and leave the older sibling to supervise the younger sibling while eating.
 “That overseeing responsibility is significantly less than having the responsibility of carrying out mealtime independently,” Zeltzer says.

 Caring for siblings for longer periods of time, however, when parents are not home or not in close proximity to the home, requires a sibling to be in middle or high school, Zeltser explains.
-She defines a long period of time within the range of over an hour to a half or full day, and in general, she notes it is wise to have an adult caregiver, such as a relative or neighbor, minimally check in on the children if the parents are going to be away for extended periods of time.
+She defines a long period of time as being within the range of over an hour to a half or full day.

 Age of younger siblings

-The AAP recommends that younger teens should not babysit for children younger than 6 months and that even toddlers can be challenging.
+The AAP recommends that younger teens should not babysit for children younger than 6 months old and that even toddlers can be challenging.
 They also advise that teens should only care for one child at a time if the child is 3 or younger.

 Signs your child is ready to babysit a younger sibling